Neotys-Labs/neoload-models/neoload-project/doc/v3/request.md

 #### Example 4

-Defining a HTTP request with an absolute URL in encoding the evaluation of a variable.
+Defining an HTTP request with an absolute URL in encoding the evaluation of a variable.

 ```yaml
 request: